cameronmcefee/Image-Diff-View-Modes/readme.md

-##GitHub View modes
+#GitHub View modes

+GitHub is all about comparing versions right?
+So why not make comparing images more awesome?
 GitHub now has view modes for image diffs.

 * __Two Up:__ Lets you see your versions side by side, and shows you any changes in image dimensions.
 * __Swipe:__ Allows you to see edge to edge changes making it easy to detect minute color shifts.